How many Americans care about preserving the institution of public education?

 “…experimenting with our children — a whole generation of children, we know we left children behind”…

-REALITY: We have never offer quality-learning opportunities to all children.
+REALITY: We have never offered quality-learning opportunities to all children.
 No Child Left Behind only made that reality worse for children in low-income communities because it focused dollars on a standards-based system not on providing what children need in order to be able to take advantage of learning opportunities —when they are offered.
 Instead, competition created a race for scores.
 It produced scores without skills and instilled temporary knowledge in students without offering all of them opportunities to apply their knowledge.
 And NCLB once again proved that enforcement of “higher standards” is not the best first step in school improvement.

 So in 2007 as the OFFICIAL deadline for reauthorizing the Elementary and Secondary Education Act (ESEA) approached —when NCLB should have been laid to rest—Ratner continued the effort to draw public attention to the real issues with NCLB.
 So what are we doing now?
 REALITY: We are pretending to turnover control of school improvement back to the states while insisting we still follow standards, testing, and accountability as the guiding principles for school improvement.
 We continue to ignore longstanding research on Effective Schools.